 There are multiple steps to our "facing" procedure:

-1) Our coupling #Z2736 is not a universal coupling that is bored oversize.
-As supplied from it's manufacturer, the center "pilot hole" of our coupler is bored undersize.
+1) The couplers included with new shafts are not universal coupling that is bored oversize.
+As supplied from it's manufacturer, the center "pilot hole" of the coupler is bored undersize.
 This gives us the opportunity to bore the hole out to the exact size of your new shaft.

 2) The coupler is undersized one or two thousands of an inch before assembly is completed.
 The coupler is reamed to the required specifications.
 The couplers exposed areas are true from the manufacture, but if found not to be true are rejected and sent back to the manufacture.
 The only machining done on the coupler is the inside diameter that is mated to the shaft to retain the couplers zinc plating.